(FICTION 6,870 words) (BACK TO HOME PAGE)

 S: Oui, Madame.
 They said he was en vacances.
 That’s all I … Allô … Allô?

 Autumn 1991: Lisette was living quietly with her mother in Orléans.
-An annuity from her late husband meant she didn’t have to work – merci! – but Business Class and servants moved out of reach.
-She spent endless hours with lawyers, wrestling with litigation from a recently divorced illegitimate stepdaughter her own age – whom she’d never met – demanding half of dear, dear papa’s assets.
+Monsieur le secrétaire was now living with an Italian heiress.
+Lisette’s alimony meant she didn’t have to work – merci! – but Business Class and servants were now out of reach.

 Lisette took up backgammon, displaying a surprising – to herself above all – aptitude.
 She doted on Robertus, her British Shorthair cat.
 She continued La Liste, although the entries dwindled: